Last Updated on September 13, 2023 by Ernests Embutnieks

 - Design: The Surface Pro 3 looks futuristic, has a kickstand that ensures your tablet is able to hold its ground, and generally has thinner bezels.
 Whereas the iPad still rocks a dated design that can feel like an eyesore quickly.

 The Microsoft Surface Go 3 beats the iPad if you don’t have a desktop PC / laptop since it is a combination of both.
-However, if you already have a PC, the iPad easily beats the Surface Go 3 because of its better battery life, more touch-friendly operating system and an integration with the Apple ecosystem.
+However, if you already have a PC, the iPad easily beats the Surface Go 3 because of its better battery life, more touch-friendly operating system, and integration with the Apple ecosystem.

-Other Aspects Of The iPad 9th Gen
+Exploring Additional Features Of The iPad 9th Gen

 |Does the iPad 9th Gen (2nd Gen) have facial recognition?||√|